-Over Summer 2017 I'm working on two or three long term projects
+I've been working on two or three long term projects :

--The Grow 73 Nature Trail intergenerational project is into the next phase so working with the brilliant community gardening group and the sculptor to create the story inspired trail is something I'm really excited about you can follow the progress here: https://grow73naturetrail.wordpress.com/
+-The Grow 73 Nature Trail intergenerational project is into the next phase so working with the brilliant community gardening group and fantastic sculptor Rob Mulholland to create the story inspired trail is something I'm really excited about with the trail ready to launch hopefully by Christmas.
+You can follow the progress here: https://grow73naturetrail.wordpress.com/

--A Kist in Thyme is also ready for new and exciting things!
-The artwork created by some of the groups, the handwritten stories and photos from the project is heading off the The Scottish Storytelling Centre in Edinburgh as a month long exhibition, students from the schools have helped every step of the way and are helping me hang the exhibition which opens on September the 7th 2017.
-Do come and take a look if you get the chance: www.botanicafabula.co.uk/apps/blog/categories/show/2116560-a-kist-in-thyme
+-A Kist in Thyme has also emerged!
+The artwork created by some of the groups, the handwritten stories and photos from the project is currently on exhibition at The Scottish Storytelling Centre in Edinburgh do drop in and have a look as it runs 'til the 7th of October and we've had some awesome feedback, students from the schools have helped every step of the way helped me and headteacher Lindsey MacNair hang the exhibition!.
+Take a look at the blog too if you get the chance: www.botanicafabula.co.uk/apps/blog/categories/show/2116560-a-kist-in-thym

-I'm also guest hosting Folklore Thursday on Twitter on the 27th July and 17th August from 6.30 til 8pm so do come along and regale me with your best folktales, and folkloric facts and say hello @HerbalStorytell and @FolkloreThurs .
+I'm also guest hosting Folklore Thursday on Twitter on the 5th of October when the theme will be tree-lore and the26th of October for everyone's fave Halloween special from 6.30 til 8pm so do come along and regale me with your best folktales, and folkloric facts and say hello @HerbalStorytell and @FolkloreThurs .
 I've got quite a lot of writing to catch up with my last post for Folklore Thursday is here: http://folklorethursday.com/folktales/meadow-dandelion-chippewa-folktale/#sthash.MsZUkDWp.dpbs

 These are some of the types of places I regularly story-tell in and the people I tell stories to, click on the pictures below to find out more!